It Ain't Cool to Be Crazy About You

 "It Ain't Cool to Be Crazy About You" is a song written by Dean Dillon and Royce Porter, and recorded by American country music artist George Strait.
 It was released in August 1986 as the second and final single from his album #7.
 "It Ain't Cool to Be Crazy About You" was his 9th #1 single.

 Content

-The narrator is a man who laid it all out on the line for the girl of his dreams.
-He got burned and made into a fool when she left him.
-Even when his friends tried to tell him he couldn’t listen.
+The narrator is a man who believed that his relationship was special but now at the end of it he now realized he was played as a fool.
+He recognizes his errors and how he shouldn't of gave her his heart and that he wished he listened to his friends.
+Throughout the song he emphasizes on how much it hurt to be crazy in love with her and he shouldn't of been so reckless with his heart.

 Critical reception

 Leeann Ward of Country Universe gave the song an A grade, saying that "hearing the first strains of the simple piano intro makes it almost impossible to get the tune out of your head once it’s there."
 She goes on to say that Strait’s "delivery of a mix of sadness and regret, with a hint of frustration, turns this song into something substantive with a relatable scenario."